[ ESO ]

 raw dark frame of quadrant 1

 Purpose.
 Dark frames are measured to monitor the the dark current.
-In general they come in stacks of 2 raw frames per quadrant.
-Imaging and spectroscopic darks differ for the read-out window (2148x2440 or 2148x4096) and for the gain.
-Dark exposures are rarely taken.
-They are all processed into master Dark frames and quality-checked by QC Garching.
+In general they come in stacks of 3 raw frames per quadrant.
+They are taken in two different read-out modes (with 2148x2440 or 2148x4096 pixels).
+They are typically measured every second month.
+They are processed into master dark frames and quality-checked by QC Garching.

 QC checks.
 The QC parameter monitored is the dark current.
 The dark current values are accessible via trending page.